waimea-ldhunt/level-2-programming-assessment/docs/test-plan.md

 ## Setup Test

-Testing that the house is set up correctly, the grid is full and the correct size and checking that the fire seed is placed correctly/in a valid location.
+Testing that the house is set up correctly, the grid is full and the correct size and checking that the fire seed is placed correctly/within the specified location.

 ### Test Data To Use